-Healthy teeth are important-

-even baby teeth.
-Children need healthy

-teeth to help them chew and to speak clearly.

-And baby teeth hold space for adult teeth.
-This

-booklet can help you keep your baby's mouth
+Healthy teeth are important- even baby teeth.
+Children need healthy teeth to help them chew, talk, and smile.
+And baby teeth hold space for adult teeth to come in.
+This booklet can help you keep your baby's mouth healthy!

-healthy and give him a healthy start!